 Amersham Imager 600 series is a new range of sensitive and robust imagers for the capture and analysis of high-resolution digital images of protein and DNA samples in gels and membranes.
 These multipurpose imagers bring high-performance imaging to chemiluminescence, fluorescence, and colorimetric applications.
-The design of Amersham Imager 600 combines Western Blotting application expertise with optimized CCD technology and exceptional optics.
+The design of the Amersham Imager 600 combines Western Blotting application expertise with optimized CCD technology and exceptional optics.

-The system has an integrated analysis software and intuitive workflow to generate and analyze data quickly and easily.
+The system has integrated analysis software and an intuitive workflow to generate and analyze data quickly and easily.

 Maestro In-vivo Imaging System

 Maestro provides users with a patented method of removing autofluorescence emitted from images of plant and animal tissues to reveal otherwise hard-to-detect labeled targets of interest.
 The dramatic improvement in signal-to-noise can increase sensitivity up to several hundred-fold, enabling much smaller or fainter signals from biological targets to be detected earlier and accurately measured.
-The increased sensitivity over standard imaging techniques provided by Maestro’s high-quality spectral imaging technology enable experiments and models which simply cannot be performed on any other system.
+The increased sensitivity over standard imaging techniques provided by Maestro’s high-quality spectral imaging technology enables experiments and models which simply cannot be performed on any other system.

 The Maestro In vivo imaging system can capture both fluorescent and bioluminescent signals.

 Filters: 420 to 720 nm